sylyoung/TestEnsemble/README.md

 # TestEnsemble

-This repo implements combination methods, using only the outputs of base models that are black boxes for ensemble learning.
+This repo implements combination methods, using only the outputs of base models for ensemble learning.

 ## Implementation of StackingNet, proposed in our paper "StackingNet: collective inference across independent AI foundation models".